-The SBTi perimeter Scope 3 emissions increased from 267,252 t CO_2 eq in 2022 to 269,820 t CO_2 eq in 2023, which represents a 1% increase.
-Considering that the most relevant Scope 3 categories (1 and 2) are calculated with a spend-based methodology, the slight increase in calculated emissions makes challenging to draw conclusions at this stage.
-The current year-on-year evolution of total Scope 3 emissions reflects variations in the Group's expenditure but does not necessarily reflect changes in its associated emissions.
+The SBTi perimeter Scope 3 emissions decreased from 288,651 t $CO_2eq$ in 2023 to 243,599 t $CO_2eq$ in 2024, which represents a 16% decrease.
+Considering that the most relevant Scope 3 categories (1 and 2) are calculated with a spend-based methodology, the current year-on-year evolution of total Scope 3 emissions reflects variations in the Group's expenditure but does not necessarily reflect changes in its associated emissions.